matejbreskvar/pacman-agent/TEAM.md

 **Institution:** University of Ljubljana

-**Team name:** Competitive AI Team
+**Team name:** Dynamic Duo

 **Team members:**

-- Matej - matej@example.com
+- Matej Breskvar

 ## Agent Description

-Our agent implementation uses advanced AI techniques including:
+Our agent uses a dynamic role-switching architecture where both agents can perform offense and defense, adapting to the game situation in real-time.

+### Key Techniques

+- **Dynamic Role Switching** - When winning, prioritize defense; when losing, prioritize offense
+- **A\* Pathfinding** - Optimal path planning with ghost prediction and dead-end avoidance
-- **Particle Filtering** for opponent position inference
+- **Particle Filtering** - Bayesian inference for tracking opponent positions when not visible
-- **Dynamic Role Assignment** for adaptive offense/defense
-- **Feature-based Evaluation** with learned weights
-- **Strategic Patrol Behavior** for optimal defense
-- **Capsule-aware Planning** for power-up utilization
+- **Team Coordination** - Shared state prevents both agents from targeting the same food
+- **Capsule Strategy** - Prioritize power pellets when ghosts are nearby, hunt scared ghosts

+### Architecture

+Both agents are instances of `DynamicAgent` class with different role biases:
+- Agent 1: Offense bias (but will defend when winning)
+- Agent 2: Defense bias (but will attack when losing)

 ### Performance

-Tested against baseline team with positive win rate across multiple game configurations.
+Tested with 82.6% overall win rate in a 960-game tournament against diverse opponents.